ArghyaChatterjee/cartographer_odometry/README.md

-# cartographer_odometry
+# Cartographer_ROS_Odometry
-This repository is a package for mapping and localization (odometry) using cartographer_ros package.
+This repository contains 2 ros packages for mapping and localization (odometry) using cartographer_ros package.

 # RPLIDAR X1/X2 - Cartographer project

 This project was used to create a demonstrator of using RPLIDAR X1/X2 with Google Cartographer.

-## Start Cartographer
+## Start Cartographer ROS package

 1. Clone the repo as your src directory `git clone git@github.com:ArghyaChatterjee/cartographer_odometry.git`
 2. Initialize and update submodules `git submodule update --init`